ansible-collections/ansible.utils/README.md

 ## Roadmap
-For information on releasing, versioning and deprecation refer [stratergy document](https://access.redhat.com/articles/4993781).
+For information on releasing, versioning and deprecation see the [stratergy document](https://access.redhat.com/articles/4993781).

 In general, major versions can contain breaking changes, while minor versions only contain new features (like new plugin addition) and bugfixes.
-The releases will be done on need basis as and when new features and/or bugfixes are done.
+The releases will be done on an as-needed basis when new features and/or bugfixes are done.

 <!-- Optional.
 Include the roadmap for this collection, and the proposed release/versioning strategy so users can anticipate the upgrade/update cycle. -->